destryptor/todo-list/README.md

 The server can be run using `npm run dev`.
 The development server will run on [http://localhost:3000](http://localhost:3000).

 The server can be built for production using the command `npm run build` and the build can be run using `npm run start`.

+## Future developments

+Currently trying to implement a notification system for the app which will notify users once a task's deadline is closing in, for example, in 1 hour.